francois-sissoko/pythonGamesAndGraphics/README.md

 9. countdown_calendar.py Doesn't work completely just a design for striping a textfile and making it into a calendar using datetime from python
 10. hangman.py A simple text game of hangman using animals

-Using jupyer notebook to create coding examples for the chapters in the O'reilly book Ex. chapter2.ipynb
+Using jupyer notebook and numpy to create coding examples for the chapters in the O'reilly book Ex. chapter2.ipynb
 Chapter 3.ipynb